francoisboulou/Jewels-Jewels/README.md

 * Used NVDA screen reader to test the navigability of my site for non-sighted users
 * Used JS and Jquery to dynamically add classes, control scroll behavior, and include a navigable, automatically updating instagram gallery
 * Used media queries to create an easy to use layout on screen sizes ranging from the iPhone 4 to 4k monitors
-* Made use of plugins such as Owl Carousel to add flair to the user experience

 # Things Left to Do